mozilla/miracle/docs/deploy.rst

 Docker Image
 ============

-The service is built upon a single docker image which is shared between the web and worker roles.
+The service is built upon a single docker image, which is shared between the web and worker roles.

-The image contains an entrypoint that can take either "web" or "worker" as the run command, defaulting to "web".
+The image contains an entrypoint which can take either "web" or "worker" as the run command, defaulting to "web".

 It exposes port 8000, which is only used by the web role.